Tortorella earns 700th career win, Flyers top Wild 5-4

 The Flyers and Wild were tied 1-all at the end of the first period, 3-3 at the end of the second and 4-4 headed into OT.

-They showed some of that grit in the final two periods, scoring late tying goals.

-"It's a credit to their group, to their coaching staff, that they've got them playing the right way," Evason said.
+"It's a credit to their group, to their coaching staff, that they've got them playing the right way," Wild coach Dean Evason said.

 Boldy poked a backhander past Carter Hart with 6:28 left for a 4-3 lead.
 The Flyers, playing more for the No. 1 pick and for pride, tied the game on Foerster's second goal of the season.